24 Hours Hotline: +86 137-3541-1378

 • Accommodation: 4-star, 5-star, or unique local brand hotels

-In the morning, your guide will meet you at the hotel lobby, and your exciting day in Shanghai begins.
+The day starts as your guide greets you in the hotel lobby, ready to lead you through the highlights of Shanghai.
 The first stop on your itinerary is the Yuyuan Garden, one of Shanghai’s most iconic landmarks, a peaceful oasis in the heart of the bustling city.
 This classical Chinese garden, dating back to the Ming Dynasty, is a perfect blend of traditional architecture, intricate landscaping, and serene beauty.
 As you stroll through the garden, you’ll be surrounded by winding pathways, koi-filled ponds, and meticulously designed pavilions and rockeries.
 Your guide will explain the historical significance of the garden and its various elements, such as the symbolic meaning behind the stones, the layout of the garden, and the design of the pavilions.
 Every detail of Yuyuan Garden tells a story of ancient Chinese culture and art, and your guide’s in-depth knowledge will enhance your experience, helping you understand the garden’s deeper symbolism and significance in Chinese landscape design.
 The garden’s peaceful atmosphere offers a perfect escape from the fast-paced city life, allowing you to reflect and appreciate the harmony between nature and human craftsmanship.

 Yu-GardenYuyuan-Garden-Shanghai